smrutiranjan0/intro-to-websites/README.md

 _Note: In order to deploy these projects, you need to have SSH access to `adi-website`.
 Ask Dan, Nate, Eunice, or Raymond for help setting this up._

 Run `make deploy` to deploy your curriculum.
 The first time, it will ask for a path slug.
 Give something **unique**!

+I Hope you will learn a lot through it.
+Happy learning.